sensible-hq/sensible-docs/readme-sync/v0/welcome/cheat/draft-comments.md

       "id": "tuesday_all_options", //ID for extracted target data "anchor": "tuesday",
       "method": {
-        "id": "region", //target data is all text in rectangular region "start": "below", //region is below anchor with following inch coordinates...
+        "id": "region", //target data is all the text in a rectangular region "start": "below", //region is below anchor with following inch coordinates...
         "width": 9.0, //...for example, watch the green-outlined region resize as you change the "width" number "height": 0.5,